‘Sing Sing’ Uncovers Humanity Behind Barred Walls

 Colman Domingo as Whitfield is magnetic in his charisma.
 With the real-life Whitfield being an author, Domingo (“Rustin,” “Selma”) lovingly embodies the writer’s stewardship of the RTA.
 Domingo expresses longing and distress behind a veneer of showmanship and composure.

-“I’ve been to a few productions at Sing Sing, I was a volunteer teacher,” Kwedar said.
+“I’ve been to a few productions at Sing Sing — I was a volunteer teacher,” Kwedar said.
 “The people outside, waiting for the people they love inside, are serving sentences themselves.”

-The inmates’ lives are adapted in a way few films have even attempted.
+The inmates’ lives are adapted in a way few films have attempted.
 Aside from Domingo, nearly all of the supporting cast for “Sing Sing” is comprised of former RTA members — and Sing Sing prisoners.
 Making their feature debuts, Maclin and Johnson rival Academy Award winners in portraying their past selves.

 “I got to live other people’s lives, tell their stories that were parallel to my own,” Maclin said.
 “Villainous or heroic or whatever, the best qualities from those characters is what I played in my real life.”

 For his beginner film appearance, Maclin matches up with Domingo in sheer pathos as a secondary lead.
-Maclin detailed how he discovered his love of acting only through the RTA.
+Maclin detailed how he discovered his love of acting through the RTA.

-“Shakespear for me is a passion,” Maclin said.
+“Shakespeare for me is a passion,” Maclin said.
 “I didn’t know I had that passion until I was exposed to it.”

-Maclin credits that exposure to his personal betterment and said he hopes that others can be similarly rehabilitated.
+Maclin credits that exposure to his personal betterment and said he hopes others can be similarly rehabilitated.

 “People behind the wall are still people,” Maclin said.
 “As people, as human beings, we have the ability to change.”